betaflight/betaflight.com/docs/wiki/guides/current/FAQ.md

 Additional comment from Boris on MW-rewrite verse Luxfloat:
 There should not be any difference between both in terms of PID's and rates.
 Well there is one slight difference actually, which I forgot to mention and even I forgot about it. rewrite still has a bit higher D range.
 To be exact rewrite has 2x higher delta for Dterm due to averaging summing instead of average dividing the sum.
-I would rather like to remove this, but dont want to cause people having to retune their rewrite.
+I would rather like to remove this, but don't want to cause people having to retune their rewrite.
 But even though with this Dterm rewrite should in theory handle bounces better....right?
-But that isnt the case.
+But that isn't the case.

 I know why.
 Rewrite has a Dterm deadband integrated in the integer logic, which helps keeping some noise away.
-But the lower numbers can cause some aliasing in dterm and some lower frequencies which aren't there may be thrown into pid controller.
+But the lower numbers can cause some aliasing in Dterm and some lower frequencies which aren't there may be thrown into pid controller.
-There will be some more data about this soon to confirm, but luxfloat may now become a winner certainly now where it became better tunable.
+There will be some more data about this soon to confirm, but Luxfloat may now become a winner certainly now where it became better tunable.

 New in ßF 2.8 and above: the PIDC names LUXFLOAT & MWREWRITE are no longer used since Boris has rewritten the code and they not longer use the same algorithm as before.
 The new names are FLOAT & INTEGER.

 ## What PIDs do and how do they do it ?

-Here a good basic PID explaination by Bruce for those who want to learn about it. https://www.youtube.com/watch?v=0vqWyramGy8
+Here a good basic PID explanation by Bruce for those who want to learn about it. https://www.youtube.com/watch?v=0vqWyramGy8

 ## Is there a good resource for learning how to tune using Black Box ?

 a.
-"I would check out Joshua Bardwells youtube channel.
+"I would check out Joshua Bardwell's youtube channel.
 I haven't watched all these videos...
 I just picked them from his channel.

 Quote:
 http://www.youtube.com/watch?v=FH_m5rI6MKY